-The waymarked walking trail from Fishpools car park leads to a viewpoint over the village of Bleddfa and the surrounding countryside.
+The walking trail goes past an old Birmingham Water Board sighting tower and to a viewpoint over the village of Bleddfa and the surrounding countryside.

 Bleddfa means “place of the wolf” and tradition has it that the last wolves in Wales were driven out of Radnor Forest into the valley here and killed.